mascalmeida/br-elections-on-twitter/README.md

 ### ETL

 - Extraction: Tweepy is a python package that make easier the access to Twitter API.
+The functions that have been used here are:
+  1. [get_recent_tweets_count](https://developer.twitter.com/en/docs/twitter-api/tweets/counts/api-reference/get-tweets-counts-recent).
+This function gets the number of Tweets that mentioned the query words.
+  2. [get_user](https://developer.twitter.com/en/docs/twitter-api/v1/accounts-and-users/follow-search-get-users/api-reference/get-users-show).
+This function gets information about the user, i.e. followers, posts, screen name and etc.

 - Transformation